Grand Teton National Park Photography Workshop

 Do I need to know Photoshop before attending?

-How much one-on-one instruction will I get during the workshop?
+How much one-on-one instruction will I receive?

 What does a typical day look like?